Why I Don’t Like Free Stuff

 3. Professionals are paid because they are generally good at what they do.
 Just because someone can do something, doesn’t mean they should be doing it.
 This is the trap many of us fall into, myself included.

 I can create a banner for my clients, but it looks a heck of lot better if my fabulous designer Alyse does it.
-I can also write (look at me go!), but like many of us, sometimes I struggle to articulate how to market myself, which is when I bring in Monika the copywriter to help polish things up.
+I can also write (look at me go!), but like many of us, sometimes I struggle to articulate my own value, so I bring in Monika the copywriter to help polish things up.

 None of us can do it all, so when you find yourself in the position of needing help please consider if free help will really payoff for your business in the long run.